Beautiful Types of Orange Flowers for Your Garden or Next Floral Arrangement

 61) Coneflowers (Echinacea paradoxa)

 As the scientific name suggests, this gold-orange flower has a paradox to it.
 It belongs to the genus that includes only purple coneflowers, yet it’s a warm yellow instead.
 These flowers are not to be confused with yellow coneflowers that look nearly the same but are Ratibida pinnata instead.
 The flower’s petals begin drooping shortly after opening, highlighting the large dark cone-shaped center.
-Unlike many other coneflowers, this variety has a pleasant sweet scent and also offers a host of uses and benefits.
+Unlike many other coneflowers, this variety has a pleasant sweet scent and also offers a host of uses and benefits, and is easy to grow.

 62) Fragrant Olive (Osmanthus fragrans)